-You are expected to be regular and punctual in attendance at all classes in the course or subject in which you are enrolled.
+Students are expected to be regular and punctual in attendance at all classes in the course or subject in which they are enrolled.
 All applications for exemption from attendance at lectures or practical classes must be made in writing to the Registrar.

-In the case of illness or of absence for some other unavoidable cause you may be excused by the Registrarfor non-attendance at classes for a period not more than one month or, on the recommendation of the Dean of the appropriate Faculty, for a longer period.
-Applications should be addressed to the Registrar and, where applicable, should be accompanied by a medical certificate.
-If assessment procedures have been missed, this should be stated in the application.
+In the case of illness or of absence for some other unavoidable cause students may be excused by the Registrar for non-attendance at classes for a period of not more than one month or, on the recommendation of the Dean of the appropriate Faculty, for a longer period.